mgiannella/jukebox/README.md

 ## Contributors

 Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.

 ## License

-A short snippet describing the license (MIT, Apache, etc.)
+This project is distributed under the MIT license.
+See https://opensource.org/licenses/MIT for details.